rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 ``````````````````````````````
 *Bachet* numbers --bipolar-valued {-1,0,+1} base 3 encoded integers, provided by the :py:class:`arithmetics.BachetNumber` class and instantiated by the row vectors and the column vectors --both without reflexive terms-- of the strict outranking digraph's polarised relation table, model in fact per decision action respectively an **outrankingness** and a **negated outrankedness** ranking fitness score similar to the previous *Copeland* ranking scores (see the advanced topic on :ref:`a new ranking rule based on bipolar-valued base 3 Bachet numbers <Bachet-Tutorial-label>` ).

 Now, *Bachet* numbers are formulated in a base 3 positional numeral system and the integer values of the *Bachet* ranking scores may depend therefore on the actual ordering of the outranking digraph's *actions* dictionary.
-The *Bachet* rule is however, like the *Copeland* rule, **invariant** under the **codual** transform and **Condorcet consistent**, ie. when the outranking digraph models a transitive relation, this relation will be preserved by the polarised *Bachet* ranking scores.
+The polarised *BachetRanking* class result rule is however, unlike the *Copeland* rule, **not invariant** under the **codual** transform [62]_, but **Condorcet consistent**, ie. when the outranking digraph models a transitive relation, this relation will be preserved by the polarised *BachetRanking* ranking scores.

 Here, as we have seen above, the given digraph's transitivity degree is only 0.487.
 To reduce therefore the dependency on the given initial ordering of the *actions* dictionary, we compute below *Bachet* ranking results for the permutation and their reversed ordering of 50 best determined intransitive triples (see :numref:`BachetRanking` Line 2) and keep the one ranking that is best correlated with the given outranking digraph.